TankerHQ/spec/encryption_formats.md

 #### Usage

-This is the default format used for simple resource encryption.
+This was the simple resource encryption format.
+It is no longer used.
-It is safe for use in “one-time encryption” situation.
+It was safe for use in “one-time encryption” situation.

 ### Encryption format v7